 A document management system (DMS) is a method of managing, storing and retrieving all the documentation a business uses every day.
 But it can be much more than that.
 A DMS can and should function as a central organising tool for all your business needs, It can save you time and money.
 It can eliminate information silos.
 It can help you with compliance and collaboration.What are the key benefits of a document management system?

 - Helps your business with compliance

 - Keeps your documents secure

 - Supports the product development lifecycle

-As Emmert Wolf once said, “A man is only as good as his tools.”
+“A man is only as good as his tools"

-Document management systems empower enterprises to tick the boxes that demonstrate regulatory compliance, and with improved visibility and control.
-The best DMS’ allow you to graphically depict business process flow on your company intranet, which is ultimately conducive to a risk-based approach to quality processes.
-It’s much easier to show auditors exactly what they need to see at the click of a button.
-Approval history and audit trails mean documents are highly traceable and security expectations are met.
+Document management systems empower enterprises to tick the boxes that demonstrate regulatory compliance, with improved visibility and control.
+The best DMSs let you graphically depict business process flow on your company intranet, which allows you to take a risk-based approach to quality processes.
+You can show auditors exactly what they need to see at the click of a button.

 Failure to meet industry compliance regulations can result in fines and reputational damage.
 Having a system that naturally instills process compliance mitigates this risk.